Harry Potter belongs to J.K. Rowling, not me.

 Marissa put her hand on her daughter's shoulder and smiled.
 "No. We didn't want to go by the names Wendell and Monica Wilkins."
 Harry and Remus snorted, earning a glare from Hermione.
 "We're going by the names Dan and Emma Radcliff."

-"Er, that's great," said Harry.
+"Er, that's great," commented Harry.
 "I hope you enjoy it, and I hope that the trouble's over by then."

-"Me, too," said Adam, who took a deep breath.
+"Me, too," agreed Adam, who took a deep breath.
 "I know we can't talk you two into coming with us, but can you at least promise to be careful?"

-Looking very serious, Hermione answered, "We'll do our best."
+Looking very serious, Hermione promised, "We'll do our best."

 Everyone, including Ron (who was playing chess with Colin Creevey), was looking at the doorway, where Albus Dumbledore was standing, his eyes twinkling madly.